AleMori22/Project_1_repo/README.md

 This project aims to examine the impact of the COVID-19 impact on Ontario's tourism industry, by comparing trends across the airline, hotel & restaurant industries both before, during, and after COVID-19.

-The analysis we're going to do is ..
+The analysis we're going to do is:
 1. Total passengers screened at Canada's Top 8 & 17 airports from 2018-2023
-2. Hospitality industry pre and post pandemic status.
+2. Hotels' Average Daily Rate, Occupancy and Revenue per Available Room from 2018-2023, including yearly and monthly.
-3. Hotel/Vacation Rentals Occupancies from 2018-2023
+3. Overall drink sales from 2018-2023
-4. Traveler changes from Pre-COVID & Post-COVID
+4. Restaurant Average Reviews by Location
+5. Restaurant Operation Status

 The questions we're going to answer are:
 1. How do inbound flights post-COVID compare to pre-COVID?